explainers-by-googlers/fetch-retry/README.md

   // If this is not set while the HTTP request method of the fetch is non-idempotent, no retry will be attempted.
   // Defaults to false.
   boolean retryNonIdempotent;

+  // Optional: Specifies whether to retry when the network request is guaranteed
+  // to have not reach the server yet (e.g. a connection can't be established). boolean retryOnlyIfServerUnreached = false;
 };

 // Extend the existing RequestInit dictionary